sshnaidm/openstack-sqe/tools/libvirt-scripts/README.md

 Each virtual machine is connected to certain amount network.
 Here is a map server VS network name:
 - *Build server* boot, admin
-- *controller server* boot, admin, public, internal, external
+- *controller server* boot, admin, public, idsfs df sdf sdf sd fsd fsd f sdf sdf sdnternal, external
 - *compute server* boot, admin, public, internal, external

 Networks addresses could be specified in config.sh file.
 It is assumed all networks have CIDR=/24.
 Thus you should specify only first three octets of a network ip address.